-At April 30, 2015, the Company had a cash balance of approximately \$3.3 million which includes \$1.1 million of restricted cash.
-In April 2015, the Company offered a warrant conversion, through which the Company issued 14,636,582 shares, raising \$2,268,670.
+At April 30, 2016, the Company had a cash balance of \$783,796.
+On April 22, 2016, the Company issued 4,855,487 shares of common stock to two of its warrant holders in exchange for their early exercise of warrants at a reduced exercise price of \$0.155 per share.
+The Company received gross proceeds of \$752,500 from these exercises.
+As a condition of the warrant holders exercising their warrants, Mr. Michael Mathews, the Company's Chairman of the Board and Chief Executive Officer, converted a \$300,000 note and in connection with this conversion, Mr. Mathews was issued 1,591,053 shares of common stock.
+See Note 11.
+In April 2015, the Company offered a warrant conversion, through which the Company issued 14,747,116 shares, raising \$2,268,670.
 In fiscal 2015, the Company completed an equity financing of \$5,547,826.
-With the additional cash raised in the financing, the growth in the Company revenues and improving operating margins, the Company believes that it has sufficient cash to allow the Company to implement its long-term business plan.
+In November of 2015, our letter of credit with Department of Education was released freeing up approximately \$1.1 million of cash.
+With the additional cash raised in the financings, the growth in revenues and improving operating margins, the Company believes that it has sufficient cash to allow the Company to implement its long-term business plan.